anaschougle32/BridgioCRM/RENDER_DEPLOYMENT.md

   - First request after spin-down takes ~30 seconds
   - Consider upgrading to paid plan for production use

-- **Database**:
+- **SQLite Database**:
-  - Free PostgreSQL has 90-day data retention
+  - ⚠️ **IMPORTANT**: SQLite database file is stored in the filesystem
+  - On Render's free tier, the filesystem is **ephemeral** (data may be lost on redeploy)
+  - For production with persistent data, consider:
-  - For production, use a paid database plan
+    - Upgrading to a paid plan with persistent disk
+    - Or switching to PostgreSQL (recommended for production)
+  - For development/testing, SQLite works fine

 - **Static Files**:
   - WhiteNoise is configured to serve static files